top of page

 If your child is already waking early (before 6am), is less than 6 months old, or isn’t the most flexible sleeper (has trouble navigating minor schedule changes liked missed naps or later bedtime) you’ll want to consider this approach.
 Seven to ten days prior to the time change you’ll want to start to slowly shift things later.
 For example if bedtime is usually 7pm and wake time is usually 6am, the Sunday before the time change make bedtime 7:15am and wake time 6:15am.
 A few days later shift things forward again to 7:30pm for bedtime and 6:30am for wake time.
 Make sure you also shift meals and naps forward!
 Continue this until the night before the time change when you put your child to bed at 8pm.
 Now you can change the clocks before you go to bed so that in the morning your little should wake at 6am instead of 5am!

-The early riser approach could be difficult if your child is already waking at the latest possible moment in the morning to arrive at school or daycare on time.
+The early riser approach could be difficult if your child is already waking at the latest possible moment in the morning to arrive at school or daycare on time or if they happen to be a chronic early riser.
 If this is the case skip ahead to read the last strategy!

 THE EASY SLEEPER APPROACH